apache/mxnet/example/extensions/lib_pass/README.md

 ```
 Let’s take a closer look at those registry functions:

-* **graphPass**: This function takes six arguments.
-The 1st argument is a JSON string of the model architecture graph, where nodes are inputs/params/weights and edges are data dependencies.
-The graph is pre-sorted in topological order.
-The 2nd argument is a pointer to a pointer of a JSON model string.
-It is expected users will dereference and assign the address of their output string allocated with `new` and `delete` will be called on it automatically.
-The third argument is the map of options specified by the user.
+* **graphPass**: This function takes two arguments.
+The first argument is the Graph of the model architecture, where nodes are inputs/params/weights and edges are data dependencies.
+The second argument is the map of options specified by the user.
 Users can pass custom options to the pass and they are passed to this function in the `options` map.
-The fourth and fifth arguments are the named tensor mapping for the args and aux params for the model.
-They will contain the model params if the user provides them to the `optimize_for` API.
-The last argument is the `PassResource` object for memory allocation and other utilities.
-The details of `PassResource` are covered in the section below

 ### Graph representation